|

 then, it should be filling your heart with the peace of willing to

-do Gods will at all times in all things.
+do God’s will at all times in all things.

 Personal Meditation:

-How often are you preoccupied with thoughts of my will, rather
+How often are you preoccupied with thoughts of “my” will, rather

-than Thy will, thus getting caught in the mistaken belief that
+than “Thy” will, thus getting caught in the mistaken belief that

-peace can be achieved through politics and
+peace can be achieved by forcing others to do your will through

 protest?